Restarting the Notion Application: A Step-by-Step Guide

 If you are using Notion on a Windows computer, try these approaches:

 If you cannot locate the system tray icon or Notion becomes unresponsive, press Ctrl + Shift + Esc to open the Task Manager.
-In the "Processes" or "Details" tab, find "Notion" and right-click it.
+In the "Processes" or "Details" tab, locate "Notion" and right-click it.
 Select End Task.
-After the application closes completely, launch Notion via your usual method.
+After the application closes completely, launch Notion by clicking its shortcut or searching for it in the Start menu.

 Restarting Notion on macOS